Kristin Carson-Chahhoud

-Kristin Carson-Chahhoud is an Associate Professor at the University of South Australia, heading a research group in the Adelaide Medical School.
+Kristin Carson-Chahhoud is an Australian medical researcher specialising in lung health.
+She is an associate professor at the University of South Australia, heading a research group in the Adelaide Medical School.
 Specialising in respiratory medicine, tobacco control and management of tobacco-related illnesses, Carson aims to close the gap between clinical research trials and real-world patient care.

 Education

 After completing a Certificate III in Laboratory Skills in 2004 and a Diploma in Laboratory Technology (Pathology Testing) in 2007 at TAFE SA, Carson completed a Doctor of Philosophy in Medicine (PhD) in 2015 at the University of Adelaide.
 Her PhD thesis was titled "Advancing treatment options for tobacco cessation, prevention and related illnesses, with particular reference to Indigenous populations" and was completed while working full-time for SA Health as one of their youngest Senior Medical Research Scientists.
 Carson's thesis was awarded the Dean's Commendation for Doctoral Thesis Excellence.
 In 2015 Carson was awarded the Master of Science in Public Policy and Management Scholarship and completed a Master of Science in Public Policy and Management (MSPPM) at Carnegie Mellon University in 2016.
 She has been supported as an NHMRC/Cancer Australia TRIP Fellow as well as with project grants from the NHMRC.